Apo sunbird: Ecology and behavior

-This species is presumed to feed primarily on nectar but will also supplement its diet with insects especially when it is nesting.This species is found singly, in pairs and forms mixed species flocks with other forest birds.
+This species is presumed to feed primarily on nectar but will also supplement its diet with insects especially when it is nesting.
+This species is found both singly and in pairs, and forms mixed species flocks with other forest birds.

-The Apo sunbird has been recorded breeding in January-July.
-Only 2 nests have been found in 1904 and 1995 have been described.
-The nests were suspended high in the air, roughly 24 meters.
+The Apo sunbird has been recorded breeding in January through July.
+Only 2 nests have been found, the first in 1904 and the second in 1995.
+The nests were suspended high in the air, roughly 24 m.
 The dimensions of the nest were 8 x 16 cm, with a side entrance of 3 cm, and were constructed of moss, spider eggs, and insect cases.

 Habitat and conservation status

 The Apo sunbird is a bird local to the island of Mindanao in the Philippines.
-It can be found in mountainous areas in the western and central parts of the island, specifically, Mount Apo, Mount Kitanglad, and Mount Malindang.
-Its natural habitat is in montane rainforest above 1,500 meters above sea level for boltoni and malindangensis but much lower with the lowest record at just 800 meters above sea level.
+It can be found in mountainous areas in the western and central parts of the island, specifically Mount Apo, Mount Kitanglad, and Mount Malindang.
+Its natural habitat is in montane rainforest ranging in altitude from 820 to 2,000 m.

-The IUCN has classified the species as Least Concern but was formerly listed as near threatened.
+The IUCN has classified the species as Least Concern but formerly listed it as near threatened.
 Despite its limited range, it is said to be locally common.
-The Apo sunbird occurs at similar densities to its kin, the lovely sunbird at 49.1 individuals/km^{2}.
+The Apo sunbird occurs at similar densities to its kin, the lovely sunbird at 49.1 individuals per square kilometre.
 10% of the mapped area is occupied, which places the number of individuals at 37,000.
 This would be equal to about 25,000 mature individuals.
 However, the Apo sunbird is thought to live at slightly lower densities than its counterparts, so it is believed 25,000 mature individuals live in the mountainous region of Mindanao.

 As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact.
-However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn - just not to the same extent as lowland forest.
+However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn.